|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Julie Riley, MS, RD

 Acute cystitis is inflammation of the bladder.
-It is usually caused by an infection.
-There are 2 types are of acute cystitis:
+This article will focus on cystitis caused by an infection.

 Risk Factors TOP